eraofchaos/eraofchaos.github.io/_posts/2021-01-02-New-Year-News-Schedule.md

 ## News and Updates
  Next week (4th Jan 2021) we would have **Castle Week**.
 See <i class="fas fa-business-time"/>  [Weekly Sign Rewards](/Weekly Sign Rewards/)

  By official announced update in 2021, players would get many new features in the game.
-We would continue to provide information about them.
+We would continue to provide information about them, like New UR Unit [Judicator](https://eraofchaos.github.io/units/Judicator/)

  Next week, **2 Castle Units** would get **Awakening**, see: